Dp and other minimalities: Ordered abelian groups with finitely many convex subgroups

 \begin{Prop} Suppose $\mathscr{M}$ is dp-minimal and $H$ is an $\sM$-definable convex subgroup.
 Then the following are equivalent: \begin{enumerate} \item $H$ is valuational, \item there is an $\sM$-definable convex equivalence relation $E$ such that every coset of $H$ contains infinitely many infinite $E$-classes, \item there is an $\sM$-definable convex equivalence relation $E$ with infinitely many $E$-classes $E_a$ such that $|E_a| \geq \aleph_0$ and $E_a$ does not contain $a + H$. \end{enumerate} In particular $\mathscr{M}$ is valuational if and only if there is an $\mathscr{M}$-definable convex equivalence relation with infinitely many infinite equivalence classes. \end{Prop}

 Proposition~\ref{prop:nonval1} requires Lemma~\ref{lem:eq-nwd} and Fact~\ref{fact:goodrick}.
 We leave the easy proof of Lemma~\ref{lem:eq-nwd} to the reader.

 \begin{Lem} Suppose $(M,+,<)$ is dense.
-Suppose $\Cal E$ is a collection of pairwise disjoint infinite bounded above convex subsets of $M$.
+Suppose $\Cal E$ is a collection of pairwise disjoint infinite convex subsets of $M$ which are bounded above.
 Let $\Cal C$ be the collection of downwards closures of elements of $\Cal E$.
 Then $\Cal C$ is a nowhere dense family of cuts. \end{Lem}

 We now recall a result of Goodrick~\cite[Lemma 3.3]{goodrick} which generalizes Fact~\ref{fact:goodrick-nwd}.

 \begin{Fact} Suppose $\mathscr{M}$ is dp-minimal and $(M,+,<)$ is dense.
 Let $\mathcal{C}$ be an $\mathscr{M}$-definable family of cuts.
 If $\mathcal{C}$ has infinitely many non-valuational elements then $\mathcal{C}$ is somewhere dense. \end{Fact}